Decorate The Cookies As Desired

 Frosted Sugar Cookies

 I’ve always had a soft spot for Frosted Sugar Cookies.
-With the right recipe, they’re so easy to make and the taste is phenomenal.
-Making these cookies with friends and family this year will bring you such joy and add to the pleasure of getting together at this special time of the year!
+They’re so easy to make with the right recipe, and the taste is phenomenal.
+Making these cookies with friends and family this year will bring you joy and add to the pleasure of getting together at this special time!
 What fun memories you are making with everyone you love.

-A lot of American families bake cookies as a way to spend time together.
-Sugar cookies are most popular around the holidays and most people keep them as a family tradition.
+Many American families bake cookies as a way to spend time together.
+Sugar cookies are most popular around the holidays, and most people keep them as a family tradition.

 Here are some other fun holiday recipes for you to try!